 Oregon Institute of Marine Biology

 Located in Charleston on Coos Bay, the Oregon Institute of Marine Biology (OIMB), in conjunction with the biology department, offers an undergraduate marine biology major and a coordinated program of study for undergraduates in biology, general science, and environmental science or environmental studies.
 During fall and spring terms, 300- and 400-level courses take advantage of the institute’s unique coastal setting.
-Typical offerings include Animal Behavior (BI 390); Invertebrate Zoology (BI 451); Estuarine Biology (BI 454); Marine Biology: Comparative Embryology and Larval Biology, Environmental Issues, Marine Molecular Physiology (BI 457); Biological Oceanography (BI 458); and Marine Ecology (BI 474).
+Typical offerings include Animal Behavior (BI 390); Invertebrate Zoology (BI 451); Estuarine Biology (BI 454); Marine Biology: Comparative Embryology and Larval Biology, Environmental Issues, Molecular Biology for Marine Sciences (BI 457); Biological Oceanography (BI 458); and Marine Ecology (BI 474).
 A seminar series (BI 407) features weekly invited speakers who are active researchers in the marine sciences.
 Undergraduate research is encouraged.

 The summer program offers additional 400-level courses emphasizing field studies and includes a variety of eight- and two-week courses as well as weekend workshops.
 Information and applications are available from the Biology Advising Center, from the director of the institute, or from the OIMB website.
 See also the Research Institutes and Centers section of this catalog.